Discrete-Continuous Smoothing and Mapping: Conclusion

 \section{Conclusion}

 In this work we presented an approach to optimization in discrete-continuous graphical models based on \emph{alternating minimization}.
 Our key insight is that the structure of the alternating optimization procedure allows us to leverage the conditional independence relations exposed by factor graphs to efficiently perform local search.
 We showed how the complexity of inference in this setting is related to structure of the graphical model itself.
 Critically, we observed that many important problems in robotics can be framed in terms of graphical models admitting particularly advantageous structures for application of our approach.
 We provided a method for addressing the issue of recovering uncertainties associated with estimates in the discrete-continuous setting.
 Our solver and associated tools are implemented as part of our library, \DCSAM{}, which is, to the best of our knowledge, the first openly available library for addressing these \emph{hybrid} discrete-continuous optimization problems.
-Finally, we demonstrate the application of our methods to several important robot perception problems: point-cloud registration, robust pose graph optimization, and semantic SLAM.
+Finally, we demonstrate the application of our method to the key problems of robust pose graph optimization, and semantic SLAM.